 Richland County, South Carolina

 Richland County voters have decisively supported the continuation of the 1 percent sales and use tax, initially established in 2012, to fund vital transportation infrastructure projects.
-This extension will enable the county to raise up to $4.5 billion over the next 25 years, ensuring the completion of existing and new transportation projects, including improvements to the public transit system.
-This vote allows the county to collect up to $4.5 billion over the next 25 years, earmarking a substantial portion for The COMET enhancement projects.
-This focused investment underscores the county’s commitment to expanding and improving its public transportation system.
+This extension allows the county to raise up to $4.5 billion over the next 25 years, ensuring the completion of existing and new transportation projects.
+This includes funding for enhancements to The Comet public transit system, reinforcing the county’s commitment to improving accessibility and mobility across the county.

 San Francisco, California